Maximum principle for recursive optimal control problem of stochastic delay evolution equations: Introduction

 with the cost functional $J(u(\cdot )):=y(0)$, where $(y,z)$ solves the following anticipated backward stochastic differential equation (ABSDE for short)

-Here, $w(\cdot )$ is a \emph{cylindrical $Q$-Brownian motion} on some Hilbert space $K$, $A(t)$ and $B(t)$ are random (unbounded) linear operators for $t\in \lbrack 0,T]$, $(b,\sigma ,h,f)$ are (nonlinear) measurable functions, $u$ is a control process taking values in a convex domain, and $m,\nu$ are finite measures on $[-\delta ,0].$ Note that the cylindrical $Q$-Brownian motion $w$ can be finite or infinite dimensional, cylindrical or trace-class by choosing $K$ and $Q$ properly.
+Here, $w(\cdot )$ is a \emph{cylindrical $Q$-Wiener process} on some Hilbert space $K$, $A(t)$ and $B(t)$ are random (unbounded) linear operators, the mappings $b,\sigma ,h,$ and $f$ are coefficient functions taking values in $H$ or $\mathcal L(K;H)$ depending on the context, $u$ is a control process with values in $U$ which is a convex subset of a Hilbert space $H_1$, and $m,\nu$ are finite measures on $[-\delta ,0].$ Note that the cylindrical $Q$-Wiener process $w$ can be a classical finite dimensional Wiener process, a standard (i.e., trace-class) Hilbert space valued Wiener process, or a generalized Hilbert space valued Wiener process (e.g. a cylindrical Wiener process), by choosing the Hilbert space $K$ and the covariance operator $Q$ properly.
+The significance of ABSDEs allows the models to not only reflect the current available information but also the forecasts of future changes and trends, offering more accurate and dynamic optimal decision-making.

-In classical optimal control theory, the performance of the control strategy usually is characterized by a cost functional (utility) which consists of a terminal cost and a running cost.
-Duffie and Epstein \cite{duffie1992stochastic} presented the notion of stochastic differential recursive utility, which was later extended to the form of backward stochastic differential equation (BSDE for short) by Peng \cite{peng1993backward}, El Karoui, Peng and Quenez \cite{el1997backward}.
+In classical optimal control theory, the performance of the control strategy usually is characterized by a cost functional (utility function) which consists of a terminal cost and a running cost.
+Duffie and Epstein \cite{duffie1992stochastic} introduced the notion of stochastic differential recursive utility, which was later extended to the form of backward stochastic differential equation (BSDE for short) by Peng \cite{peng1993backward}, El Karoui, Peng and Quenez \cite{el1997backward}.
 An optimal control problem with cost functional described by a BSDE is then called a stochastic recursive optimal control problem.

-The Pontryagin's maximum principle is widely recognized as an effective approach in solving the optimal control problems (see \cite {peng1990general,doi:10.1137/S0363012996313100,WU20131473,Yong2010optimality} and the references therein).
+The Pontryagin's maximum principle is widely recognized as an effective approach in solving optimal control problems (see \cite {peng1990general,doi:10.1137/S0363012996313100,WU20131473,Yong2010optimality} and the references therein).
 In particular, for the stochastic recursive optimal control problem concerning finite dimensional systems, Peng \cite{peng1993backward} established a local form of the stochastic maximum principle.
-As for infinite dimensional control systems, Benssousssan \cite {bensoussan2006lectures}, Hu and Peng \cite{hu1996maximum} studied the conventional (non-recursive) utility case; for other developments on this direction, we refer to \cite {du2013maximum,lu2014general,fuhrman2013stochastic,SW21,liu2021maximum}.
+As for infinite dimensional control systems, Benssousssan \cite {bensoussan2006lectures}, Hu and Peng \cite{hu1990maximum} studied the conventional (non-recursive) utility case; for other developments on this direction, we refer to \cite {du2013maximum,lu2014general,fuhrman2013stochastic,SW21,liu2021maximum, SongWang21}.